 UPMIFA permits the foundation to appropriate for expenditure or accumulate so much of a donor restricted endowment fund as it determines is prudent for the uses, benefits, purposes, and duration for which the endowment fund is established.
 Under the Foundation's endowment spending policy a variable percentage (set annually by the board of directors) of the prior year ending endowment value is budgeted for scholarship expenditures.
 The board of directors also annually sets a percentage of endowment fund earnings to be used for reasonable management costs of the investments.
-For the year ended June 30, 2014, 3.25% was appropriated for scholarship expenditures and 2.75% was earmarked for management fees.
-For the year ended June 30, 2013, 2.0% was appropriated for scholarship expenditures and 2.0% was earmarked for management fees.
+For the years ended June 30, 2015 and 2014, 3.25% was appropriated for scholarship expenditures and 2.75% was earmarked for management fees.

-The Foundation considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds:
+The Foundation considers the following factors in making a determination to appropriate or accumulate donorrestricted endowment funds:

-- (1) The duration and preservation of the fund; - (2) The purposes of the Foundation and the donor-restricted endowment fund; - (3) General economic conditions: - (4) The possible effect of inflation and deflation; - (5) The expected total return from income and the appreciation of investments; - (6) Other resources of the Foundation; and - (7) The investment policies of the Foundation.
+- (1) The duration and preservation of the fund; - (2) The purposes of the Foundation and the donor-restricted endowment fund; - (3) General economic conditions; - (4) The possible effect of inflation and deflation; - (5) The expected total return from income and the appreciation of investments; - (6) Other resources of the Foundation; and - (7) The investment policies of the Foundation.